mank-423/SettylAssignment/README.md

 6. User authentication with JWT
 7. Storing user data, item listing, auction data, and transaction history

-* As the project's backend runs on free tier, first open the link for the [https://settylapi.onrender.com/][API] and once it shows the 'Cannot GET /' message then the API is up and runing.
+* As the project's backend runs on free tier, first open the link for the [https://settylapi.onrender.com/] and once it shows the 'Cannot GET /' message then the API is up and runing.
-* Now you can use the deployed app on [https://settylassignment.onrender.com/][this link].
+* Now you can use the deployed app on [https://settylassignment.onrender.com/].

 ### Installation